yoonhwanjeong/SpamCallBlockingApps/ref/com.webascender.callerid/notes.md

 | 0611945863112 | produces "suspected spam"|
 | 201-200-0014  | falgged but also identified caller ID |

-After generating the similarity report (`reports/com.webascender.callerid.common`) the differences in the classes need to be manually inspected:
+After generating the report (`reports/com.webascender.callerid.diff`) the differences in the classes need to be manually inspected:
   * `androidx/work/impl/background/systemjob/a$a`:
     * This decompiled smali file includes references to `androidx/work/n` which seems to contain an enum containing the following options: CONNECTED, METERED, NOT_REQUIRED, NOT_ROAMING, UNMETERED
     * It seems this is connected to the type of cellular network that the device is connected to? probably irrelevant